SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 #### Reading Floating-Point Numbers From the Console

-Try to rework the above program so that it accepts not only integers (`int`), but floating-point numbers as well (`double`).
+Try to rework the above program so that it accepts not only integers (`int`) but floating-point numbers as well (`double`).
 We can use `scanner.nextDouble()`.
 We will learn more about the floating-point numbers after a while.

 ## Calculations in Programming

-We know about the computers that they are machines, which process data.
+We know about the computers that they are machines which process data.
 All **data** is stored in the computer memory (RAM memory) in **variables**.
-Variables are named areas of memory, which stores data from certain type, for example number or text.
+Variables are named areas of memory which stores data from certain type, for example number or text.
 Each **variable** in Java has **name**, **type** and **value**.
-This is how we can define a variable, as at the same time with the declaration, we also assign value to it:
+This is how we can define a variable as at the same time with the declaration we also assign value to it:

 ![](/assets/chapter-2-1-images/03.Declaring-variables-01.png)

-After processing, the data is stored again in variables (somewhere in the memory, set aside by our program).
+After processing, the data is stored again in variables (somewhere in the memory set aside by our program).

 ## Data Types and Variables